digital-medicine-research-group-UNAV/conformalized_single_cell_annotator/README.md

 We provide a single-cell annotator based on conformal prediction for robust uncertainty quantification on annotations.

-Conformal prediction provides reliable and rigorous uncertainty estimates.
-Our Conformalized Single Cell Annotator library lets you annotate single-cell data at various significance levels, ensuring precise and informative cell-type assignments even in noisy or complex datasets.
+Conformal prediction provides reliable and rigorous uncertainty estimates [1].
+Our Conformalized Single Cell Annotator library lets you annotate your single-cell data at various significance levels, ensuring precise and informative cell-type assignments even in noisy or complex datasets.
+This tool is designed to be fitted with your reference, and is also robust to out-of-distribution samples.

 ---

 ## Features

 - **Conformal prediction for single-cell**: Obtain a set of likely cell types for each cell, along with user-defined confidence levels.
+- **Out-of-distribution detection**: Identify those cells not present in the reference data
 - **Plug-and-play model usage**: Easily switch between different models (`HumanLung_TopMarkersFC_level3`, etc.) for annotation.
 - **Quality control**: Optional data preprocessing ensures your input is in top shape before annotation.
 - **Batch correction**: `combat`, `mnn`, or `harmony`-based correction to handle technical or batch effects.
-- **Ground truth recovery**: Map predicted annotations to your original (true) labels for easy comparison and downstream analysis.
 - **Versatile outputs**: Simple access to annotation results, conformal prediction sets, and metrics.

 ---